Bruce Prichard: Manager of The Undertaker (1990–1991)

-On November 19, 1990, Brother Love began managing The Undertaker (who at the time was known as "Kane the Undertaker," the add-on of "Kane" inspired by Prichard).
+On November 19, 1990, Brother Love began managing The Undertaker (who at the time was known as "Kane the Undertaker", the add-on of "Kane" inspired by Prichard).
 The November 19 appearance was The Undertaker's debut into the company and later used as an episode of WWF Superstars of Wrestling, which did not air on television until after his on-screen debut at the 1990 Survivor Series.
 On November 20, The Undertaker had another off-air match that would later air as part of an episode of WWF Wrestling Challenge, also aired on television after his appearance live at the Survivor Series.
 At the Survivor Series, The Undertaker performed in a Survivor Series-style elimination tag match on a team led by Ted DiBiase against a team led by Dusty Rhodes.
 It was at this event that DiBiase would reveal his mystery partner as The Undertaker.
 This was the first time Brother Love appeared on television as The Undertaker's manager.
 Brother Love continued to manage The Undertaker until January 28, 1991 (shown on TV in February) when he sold his contract to Paul Bearer.

 Controversy and release (1991)

-The character of Brother Love was controversial by its design and nature, since it was introduced around the time of the late 1980s scandals involving televangelists including Jim Bakker and Jimmy Swaggart.
-In its antics bearing it was an artistic hyperbole and apparently played off of aforementioned figures.
-As such several of the segments on the "Brother Love Show" that was featured on WWF TV program were explicitly offensive and exploitative and bordered on the lines of bad taste.
-One such particular segment involved Brother Love playing the part of a charlatan "faith healer", where he induced an actor, pretending to be blind and crippled, to "see" and "walk" on command.
+The character of Brother Love was considered controversial by some given its apparent roots in religion and televangelism.
+It was introduced around the time of notable scandals involving such televangelists as Jim Bakker and Jimmy Swaggart.
+Occasionally, segments involving the Brother Love character would lean further into these religious roots and would engender negative reactions from some audience members.
+One such segment involved Brother Love playing the part of a charlatan "faith healer," during which he was portrayed as having healed an actor pretending to be blind and crippled to again be able to see and walk.

-Prichard was released from the WWF in May 1991, shortly after the "I Can See!" segment aired.
-He was "offed" i.e., the on-screen demise of Brother Love was brought about when The Ultimate Warrior attacked him and beat him nearly unconscious, breaking his ribs, and destroyed The Brother Love Show set, slamming the lectern, tearing the curtains and knocking down a light.
+The Brother Love character was retired from the WWF in March 1991 after being attacked and beaten by The Ultimate Warrior, who also destroyed The Brother Love Show set.
+The actual reason for this change was Prichard being offered the choice of continuing to work on-screen as Brother Love, or working solely in a production role.

-Prichard's release, however, was actually due to personal and private issues that he had at the time and not because of the "I Can See" segment and he would eventually be re-hired and return to the WWF the following year (August 1992), albeit in a different capacity not reprising the Brother Love role.
+While the company did receive some complaints regarding the Brother Love character, Prichard's release from the WWF was due to personal and private issues he had at the time.
+He would be re-hired by the WWF the following year in a resumption of his production role.